 The Centers for Medicare and Medicaid Services (CMS) is requiring a complete third party audit of the Alaska Enterprise system since go live.
+This audit was completed in the first three months of 2017.
+The results of the audit have been provided to CMS.
+There were no significant issues identified.

-This audit is currently underway and is expected to be completed around the start of 2017.
-Xerox and its successor corporation (Conduit) will continue to operate the system as the State's Fiscal Agent under the State's existing contract with Xerox.
+Xerox restructured in January 2017 and formed a new company called Conduent to handle their health enterprise business and will continue to operate the system as the State's Fiscal Agent under the State's existing contract with Xerox.